Skip to main content

 Impact on Skeletal Muscle

 Skeletal muscle is the largest site of insulin-mediated glucose disposal in the body.
 Testosterone is a primary driver of muscle protein synthesis and the maintenance of lean body mass.
-When testosterone levels decline, there is a corresponding loss of (sarcopenia) and an infiltration of fat into the muscle tissue.
+When testosterone levels decline, there is a corresponding loss of muscle mass (sarcopenia) and an infiltration of fat into the muscle tissue.

 This smaller, less metabolically active muscle mass has a reduced capacity to take up glucose from the blood, exacerbating insulin resistance.
 The reduced anabolic drive also means that post-meal amino acids are less likely to be incorporated into new muscle protein and are more likely to be converted to glucose in the liver.